CristinaCod/School_District_Analysis/README.md

   -Math and reading **scores by grade:**

   There appeared to be no change in math and reading scores by grade when comparing the new test scores of ninth graders at Thomas High School with the original findings.
+Only difference we see when looking at the scores by grade series is that the ninth graders at Thomas High School have "nan" instead of a numerical value.

   -Scores by **school spending:**